 The challenges unique to mobile app development & QA are device diversity, different operating system versions, hardware configurations and OEM/Carrier customizations.
 Those aspects increase the complexity of Quality Assurance and result in longer development cycles (time-to-market), higher fields crash rates (lower customer satisfaction and uninstalls hurting your top line) and higher customer support costs (more customer complaints) and inefficient development team (dealing with customer issues vs. developing new features).

-Every major cloud infrastructure provider offers Dev/Test tools (Develop, Build, Test, Release and Analyze) from cloud.
+Every major cloud infrastructure provider offers Dev/Test tools (Develop, Build, Test, Release and Analyze) from the cloud.
 These tools make development teams very agile & efficient: When an environment is needed, they can start the right environment and have it up and running in minimal time and with minimal effort.
 When you no longer need the environment, you can shut it down to free up resources.
 In mobile development & QA, this is also possible.
-Teams can provision real devices immediately from cloud and improve the productivity by factor of 2-4.
+Teams can provision real devices immediately from the cloud and improve productivity by a factor of 2-4.

 Developers and QA teams need access to real devices exactly when they face an issue during development or testing, fixing post-launch issues or customer complaints.
 Earlier the issues are found, lower the cost of fixing them later during the project.
-To maximise bug-finding efficiency, you can automate huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
-This will shorten your Dev/Test cycle, improve defect-fixing times and result in improved bottom line.
+To maximize bug-finding efficiency, you can automate a huge amount of testing, and do it on real devices after every new code checking and/or nightly builds.
+This will shorten your Dev/Test cycle, improve defect-fixing times and result in an improved bottom line.

-When using cloud based tools for mobile development and QA, the performance of your team will improve a lot: The cost is fraction of the manual testing, developers are happier (instant feedback on new code, no need to deal with purchasing when acquiring new devices), product owner is happier (higher customer loyalty, higher LTV, faster time-to-market), customer service is happier (less customer complaints) and most important of all, your customers are happier as they do not get frustrated by “not working on my device”.
+When using cloud-based tools for mobile development and QA, the performance of your team will improve a lot: The cost is fraction of the manual testing, developers are happier (instant feedback on new code, no need to deal with purchasing when acquiring new devices), product owner is happier (higher customer loyalty, higher LTV, faster time-to-market), customer service is happier (fewer customer complaints) and most important of all, your customers are happier as they do not get frustrated by “not working on my device”.

 “Adopting cloud based tools for your mobile development and testing is a huge opportunity for app developing companies to improve their performance.
 The return on investment is in weeks.”

-A good check list to move forward is:
+A good checklist to move forward is: